 - Slate roofing: While these make for a beautiful roof that is ideal for improving your curb appeal, slate roofing can be prohibitively expensive.
 Not only that, but it is also cumbersome indeed, so you’ll need to know what you’re doing if you’re attempting to install slates alone.
 It’s also worth noting that they can also be very slippery, so if you’re replacing slates, you will need to be very careful.

 - Composition slate: Growing in popularity, a composition slate roof is one of the greener options available today.
 Made from 95% recycled material, they are lightweight, look like more expensive material, and are much more durable than standard slate.

 - Clay/Ceramic tile: Not the most popular option in Charleston, these tiles are more commonly seen in much sunnier climates like Florida or South California.

-Second Layer or Removal?
+Second Layer or Roof Replacement?

 It used to be considered standard that a new roof would usually just be placed over the already in place.
 However, this has been made illegal in many states and for good reasons.
 These include: